Add a single bone from themenu.

-This two color fields define respectively Selected and Active colors.
-By default Rigify reads this colors from the theme defined by the user in the Blender preferences.
+This two color fields define respectively the Selected and Active colors.
+By default Rigify reads these colors from the theme defined by the user in the Blender preferences.
 This way the Selected/Active colors can always have a predictable and consistent behavior in the UI.
-The colors can be customized by clicking on the relative color field.
+The colors can be customized by clicking on the relevant color field.
 To reset them to the Blender current theme value just click on the button with the update icon.

-All Bone Groups can be deleted at once by clicking on the Specials menu.
+All color sets can be deleted at once by clicking on the Specials menu.

-To add the predefined Rigify Default Bone Groups list click on Add Standard button.
+To add the colors from the predefined Rigify default color scheme (as shown in the image) to the list click the Add Standard button.